Tay-Jie-Wen-Marcus/tay-jie-wen-marcus/README.md

 Find out more in my [Github Page](https://tay-jie-wen-marcus.github.io/)

+## About myself
+I am a final year undergraduate at Singapore Management University (SMU) pursuing a Bachelor of Science in Information Systems and majoring in Business Analytics.
+I enjoy working on data engineering and machine learning algorithms!

 <!--
 **Tay-Jie-Wen-Marcus/tay-jie-wen-marcus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.